SEO for Dental Clients

 Making sure your website meets the standards of WCAG 2.0 level AA is the best way forward.

-Apart from legal problem for dentists, there are 3 other points to consider.
+Apart from legal problems for dentists, there are 3 other points to consider.

 Around 10% of the population has difficulty seeing or navigating websites.
 This because most websites have not been designed with ‘accessibility’ built in.
 That is a lot of potential patients who may decide to go elsewhere because they cannot use the website as intended.